 Create a Worm Farm – Kids LOVE worms.
-Not only do worms are fun for the kids, they also help create nutrient-rich soil.
+Not only do worms are fun for the kids, but they also help create nutrient-rich soil.
 They are your best friends when it comes to composting.
 Teach your kids responsibility by having them feed the worms with fruit and veggie peels and scraps.

 There is something so happy and delightful about seeing birds in your garden.
 If you have a bird feeder in your garden, the birds seem to return again and again, and guess what?
 They bring friends!
 Your kids will love seeing birds flying and jumping about – they are like outdoor pets!